2021sam/bear_hugo_hero_theme/content/about-us/index.md

 <!-- Intro block or spacer -->
 {{< testimonial-flipcard
-  quote="They are usually the first people we think of...
-“Can **BEAR** do that for us?” – is usually muttered if I’m going to have to spend money with an outside vendor." name="Alan Beals" title="Regional Manager" company="Cresco Equipment Rentals"
+  quote="They are usually the first people we think of when we need to send something outside our shops. &quot;Can **BEAR** do that for us?&quot; – is usually muttered if I'm going to have to spend money with an outside vendor." name="Alan Beals" title="Regional Manager" company="Cresco Equipment Rentals"